Project Lifecycle - Agile Framework

 meetings you have:

-what really counts as progress is the resolution of the problem
+what really counts as progress is the resolution of the problem.

-going forward?
+Is the construction going forward?
 Are people building

 anything, have the parts arrived?
 That’s how you check your

-civil construction
+civil construction progress.

 >> Keeping Up the Pace